purarue/no-db-shorturl/README.md

 - To change what URL a shorturl redirects to, edit the file and change the contents.

 That is all I want.

+You can also build this from source instead:

+`go get -v -u "gitlab.com/seanbreckenridge/no-db-static-shorturl"`

 ```
 Usage of no-db-static-shorturl: